Peer-Pressure-Team/Codepath-App/README.md

       - (Update/PUT) Update publicity
       - (Update/PUT) Update the profile image
       - (Read/GET) Query all status the user have posted
-      - (Read/GET) Query all the friends the user is following
    - My Groups Screen
       - (Read/GET) Query all groups the user have joined
    - Group Details Screen